elixir-explorer/explorer/README.md

 - `x86_64-unknown-linux-musl` - Linux running on Intel/AMD 64 bits CPUs, compiled with Musl.
 - `x86_64-unknown-freebsd` - FreeBSD running on Intel/AMD 64 bits.

-This means that the Explorer is going to work without the need to compile it from source.
+This means that Explorer is going to work without the need to compile it from source.

 This currently **only works for Hex releases**.
 For more information on how it works, please check the [RustlerPrecompiled project](https://hexdocs.pm/rustler_precompiled).